Is Channel Estimation Necessary to Select Phase-Shifts for RIS-Assisted Massive MIMO?: Channel Estimation for The Short-Term RIS Configuration

 \section{Channel Estimation for The Short-Term RIS Configuration}

 The RIS phase-shifts in \eqref{eq:phase-shift1} or \eqref{eq:phase-shift3} depend on estimates of the direct channels $\vect{h}_i$ and the cascaded RIS channels $\vect{H}^{\prime}_{ij}$.
 In this section, we will describe a way to estimate these channels in each coherence block, so that the phase-shifts and receive combiner can be changed in every block, based on the small-scale fading variations.
-The Bayesian channel estimator derived in this section is utilized either in the single or the first training stage of the two short-term RIS configurations in Fig.~\ref{fig:channel_estimation_schemes}.
+The Bayesian channel estimator derived in this section is utilized in the training stage of the short-term RIS configuration in Fig.~\ref{fig:channel_estimation_schemes}.
 For the proposed channel estimation scheme, the number of samples that are allocated for pilot transmission in the training phase is $\tau_p=(LR+1)K$ under the assumption that $\tau_p<\tau_c$.
 Here, $1\leq R\leq N$ is a predefined integer parameter such that $N/R$ is also an integer. $R$ is equal to the number of non-overlapping RIS sub-surfaces with $N/R$ elements in a given RIS, which are introducing the same phase-shifts in the pilot training phase.
 For the proposed method, the parameter $R$ can be adjusted arbitrarily.
 The value of $R$ for a given setup can be adjusted by considering the trade-off between the pilot length and the channel estimation performance.
+Note that a fixed deterministic RIS phase-shift pattern is utilized during pilot transmission as shown in Fig.~2 and the BS has the knowledge of this pattern to despread the received pilots signals.